Interaction Replica: Tracking Human-Object Interaction and Scene Changes From Human Motion: External Camera Evaluation

-To additionally measure the human-object localization accuracy of our method, we recorded a special sequence which additionally has ground truth data obtained via an external depth multicamera system.
-The experiment setup almost exactly repeats the one from HPS~\cite{guzov2021human}, however here we capture the full dynamic object interaction while in HPS only the human body motion and the static scene was captured.
+To additionally measure the human-object localization accuracy of our method, we recorded a special sequence with ground-truth data obtained via an external multi-view system of 3 depth cameras.
+The experimental setup closely follows the one used in HPS~\cite{guzov2021human}, however we capture the full dynamic object interaction while in HPS only the human body motion and the static scene was captured.

-We use a system of 3 calibrated Azure Kinect~\cite{azurekinect} RGBD sensors -- by combining the outputs of these sensors we obtain a sequence of 3D point clouds of the scene and a subject.
-Each sensor outputs the depth map with resolution of $640 \times 576$ pixels and color frames with resolution of $2048 \times 1536$ at around $30$ FPS.
-Azure Kinect features build-in temporal synchronization, but to merge the sensors output into scene ground truth representation we also need to calibrate them spatially within the 3D scene coordinate system.
-For that we use a 3-stage localization pipeline, similar to~\cite{guzov2021human}: \textbf{1)} we record a special sequence of the empty scene; for each frame of this 300-frame empty sequence we localize the RGB camera using the same visual localization algorithm used for the head-mounted camera, all 300 localizations are then averaged; \textbf{2)} we perform ICP between the scene 3D scan and the pointcloud unprojected from the depthmap; \textbf{3)} after that, we perform manual correction if needed.
-Using the obtained positions of the sensors, the pointcloud representation of the scene is formed by unprojecting depthmaps from all 3 sensors to 3D.
-To perform the evaluation, we manually synchronize the time between the HOPS motion sequence and the aforementioned pointcloud representation.
-For each frame of the test sequence we separately measure object and human localization accuracy $E_{obj}$ and $E_{body}$: \begin{itemize} \item $E_{obj}$: mean Chamfer distance from the object point cloud to ground truth point cloud \item $E_{body}$: mean Chamfer distance from the human body SMPL mesh to ground truth point cloud \end{itemize}
+We use 3 calibrated Azure Kinect~\cite{azurekinect} RGBD sensors.
+By combining the outputs of these sensors, we obtain a sequence of 3D point clouds of the scene and a subject.
+Each sensor outputs the depth map with a resolution of $640 \times 576$ pixels and color frames with a resolution of $2048 \times 1536$ at around $30$ FPS.
+The Azure Kinect features built-in temporal synchronization, but to merge the output of the sensor into the scene ground truth representation, we also need to calibrate them spatially.
+For that we use a three-stage localization pipeline, similar to~\cite{guzov2021human}: \textbf{1)} we record a special sequence with 300 frames depicting the empty scene.
+We localize the RGB camera in each of these frames using the same algorithm as used for the head-mounted camera and average the 300 localization results; \textbf{2)} we perform ICP between the scene 3D scan and the point cloud unprojected from the depth map; \textbf{3)} we apply manual corrections if needed.
+Using the obtained positions of the sensors, the point cloud representation of the scene is formed by unprojecting depth maps from all 3 sensors to 3D.
+To perform the evaluation, we manually synchronize the time between the \ours{} motion sequence and the aforementioned point cloud representation.
+For each frame of the test sequence, we separately measure object and human localization accuracy $E_{obj}$ and $E_{body}$: \begin{itemize} \item $E_{obj}$: mean Chamfer distance from the object point cloud to the ground-truth point cloud, \item $E_{body}$: mean Chamfer distance from the human body SMPL mesh to ground-truth point cloud. \end{itemize}